bakery/blog/_posts/2015-02-24-mobile-prototyping-with-meteorjs-4-takeaways.md

   feature:
 date: 2015-02-24T16:24:48+08:00
 ---
-# Mobile prototyping with Meteorjs - 4 takeaways

 As a lot of you know, Meteorjs integrates with Cordova allowing you to build cross platform mobile apps using javascript, css and html.
-On top of that, Meteor allows you to share parts of your codebase between client and server, one can build both mobile UI and application backend required to power the app, using one codebase.
-Below is a quick recap of our experience building a prototype mobile app codenamed 'Waldo' using Meteorjs.
+On top of that, Meteor allows you to share parts of your codebase between client and server so one can build both mobile UI and application backend required to power the app.
+Below is a quick recap of our experience prototyping mobile app codenamed 'Waldo' using Meteorjs.

 ## Meet Waldo: quick intro

-Waldo is a concept we've been playing with internally for some time until we decided to put it into a somewhat solid state with clickable items and pretty pictures.
-Waldo lets you post geotagged across different channels - it's like Twitter that is super focused on location.
+Waldo is a concept we had been playing with internally for some time until we decided to put it into a somewhat solid state people can interact with.

+Waldo lets you post geotagged content across different channels.
 All the content is surfaced and organized by location, as opposed to who your friends are (Facebook) or who you follow (Twitter).
 Unlike Foursquare, Waldo does not focus exclusively on venues - you can add any bit of text, imagery, links to Waldo as long as they are linked to a certain location and can belong to a channel or multiple channels.
 Here's what the app looks like

 <iframe width="420" height="315" src="https://www.youtube.com/embed/95R6Dsvg-v8??rel=0&amp;vq=large&amp;controls=0" frameborder="0" allowfullscreen></iframe>